Senior Gear Editor

 Cons: Some budget-feeling features, minimal ventilation, slim fit

 The North Face is by no means a budget brand, but it’s certainly a brand of the people and has produced some budget-friendly winners over the years.
-One such piece is TNF’s Freedom Bib, which has been keeping backsides warm and dry at an affordable price for many seasons.
+One such piece is The North Face Freedom Bib, which has been keeping backsides warm and dry at an affordable price for many seasons.
 The fact that not much (if anything) has changed about the bib in the years it has been around speaks to its enduring appeal and bang-for-buck value.

 For just $250, you get an un-insulated bib with plenty of pockets, comfortable suspender straps, durable fabric, some ventilation, as well as belt loops and velcro waist adjustments to dial in the perfect fit.
 The bibs are also offered in a variety of colors and sizes, so you can dial in your perfect ski kit.
 While it is not an insulated bib, it does run a good bit warmer than true 3L shell bibs due to the 2L construction and recycled polyester lining that has a fleecy feel to it.

 What kept this bib away from the “Best Budget” top pick were a few things.
 First of all, the bib definitely has a bit of a budget feel to it, as it’s easy to see where some compromises were made to save a few bucks.
 The center front zipper is a one-way zipper, and starts at the top of the bib, making bathroom breaks more difficult as you’ll need to open the front of your jacket or awkwardly reach under and up to the top of the bib to unzip.
-Furthermore, the vertical chest-pocket has only a velcro closure, which had us a little worried about trusting it with something as valuable as one’s phone.
+Furthermore, the vertical chest pocket has only a velcro closure, which had us a little worried about trusting it with something as valuable as one’s phone.

 Finally, the ventilation could certainly be improved, especially for a warmer shell bib.
 While the bib is not really insulated, the liner adds some warmth, and with only interior-thigh ventilation zippers (that are mesh-lined, further cutting down on breathability) it can be hard to dump heat on warmer days.
 Vents on the exterior of the thighs tend to be better at getting rid of heat in a hurry.
 However, having interior and mesh-lined vents means you can keep them open while skiing without worrying (too much) about snow getting in, a definite plus.
+For another budget-priced bib with a bit better ventilation, check out the REI Co-op First Chair GTX, below.

 CHECK PRICE ON REI CHECK PRICE ON Amazon